Is It Time to Think About Getting Divorced?

 It is deeply painful and often humiliating to admit that your marriage is over.
 Whether you have been together for less than a year or more than three decades, you will be also acutely aware of all of the people who saw you vow to build a life with your spouse.
 You will be apprehensive about how people will react, about how you will cope without this person who has shared your home, and about the ugliness of the divorce process itself.

-However, continuing to live in the misery and discontentment of a failed marriage is more soul destroying than anything that you will experience as part of a divorce.
-In addition, the longer that you continue lie to yourself or your partner then the more likely it is that the inevitable divorce will be bitter, resentful and angry.
-Unfortunately, it is not always easy for some couples to tell whether it truly is time to get divorced, and as a result you may live in a confused state of limbo for years.
+However, continuing to live in the misery and discontentment of a failed marriage is more soul-destroying than anything that you will experience as part of a divorce.
+In addition, the longer that you continue lying to yourself or your partner then the more likely it is that the inevitable divorce will be bitter, resentful, and angry.
+Unfortunately, it is not always easy for some couples to tell whether it truly is time to get divorced, and as a result, you may live in a confused state of limbo for years.

 Ask yourself the following questions to figure out whether divorce is the best option for you and your spouse.

 #1 - Do You Find Yourself Disliking or Even Loathing Your Spouse?

 Perhaps the most profound sign that it is time to think about getting a divorce is the realization that you do not even like your partner anymore.
 It is normal for you and your spouse to be mildly annoyed or inconvenienced by little parts of one another’s personalities, but it is not healthy to feel as though you simply loathe your partner.

 - If you have stopped liking the majority of your partner's character traits, you will probably find that listening to them talk is tedious, predictable, and irritating.

 - You may feel like time spent together is merely an obligation or a chore, and that time spent apart leaves you dreading your reunion instead of looking forward to it.

 - While some marriages can survive as something more akin to friendship than romance, if you do not like your partner’s personality then even this option is closed off to you.

 This means that divorce is very likely the best option for you.